-Block model quantity and grade estimates for the CSH gold deposit were classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves (May 2014) by Yuan Chen, MSc., MAIG (M4014)/RPGeo (10262), an appropriate independent Qualified Person for the purposes of National Instrument 43-101.
+Block model quantity and grade estimates for the CSH gold deposit were classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves (May 2014) by Yuan Chen, MSc., MAIG (M4014)/RPGeo (10262) (April 2022), an independent Qualified Person for the purposes of National Instrument 43-101 and updated by Mr. Yingting Guo, PGeo., an independent Qualified Person for the purposes of National Instrument 43-101 on December 31, 2024.